taboola/ios-sdk-examples-3x-swiftui/README.md

 Taboola SDK allows publishers to display Taboola's Widgets and Feed within their iOS apps.

-## WARNING

-Full support of SwiftUI support will be part of the 3.6.4 release.
-Temporary, you can utilize 3.6.3 for testing purposes but there are several memory leaks in Taboola SDK that shouldn't be part of your production code.

 ## Getting Started
 To get started with the Taboola iOS SDK, please follow this link [iOS SDK documentation](https://sdk.taboola.com/taboolasdk/docs/taboola-ios-sdk-install?ref=github).
 SwiftUI provides a new way of composing layout by following declaritive approach.
 This tutorial encompasses basics UI components like ListView, ScrollView, VStackView etc. with Taboola placements.